Hampi: Hemakuta hill monuments

 The Hemakuta hill lies between the Virupaksha temple complex to the north and the Krishna temple to the south.
-It is a collection of modestly sized monuments that are the best-preserved examples of pre-Vijayanagara and early-Vijayanagara temples and construction.
+It is a collection of modestly sized monuments that are preserved examples of pre-Vijayanagara and early-Vijayanagara temples and construction.
 The site has several important inscriptions, is easily accessible and provides views of the some parts of Hampi and the fertile, agricultural valley that separates the sacred centre from the urban core with its royal centre.

 The hill has more than thirty small-to-moderate-sized temples, together with water cisterns, gateways, and secular pavilions.
 The latest examples are dated to the early 14th century.
 Some of the structures are differently-sized prototypes of temples or mandapas, assembled from blocks of stones.
 Others are completed monuments of different designs, such as the Phamsana style.
 Two temple groups in this style look similar; each has a triple vimana consisting of square sanctums with each set connected to its own shared square mandapa.
 The towers (shikaras) on these are pyramidal granite structures consisting of eleven stacked, shrinking squares and a top in the Deccan-style square kalasha finial.
 Both sets are Shiva temples with triple linga; early sources misidentified these as Jain temples because of their simple exterior and interior walls.

 One of these groups has a historically important inscription that records that Kampila built the monument in the early 14th century.
 This inscription links Hampi with the Kampili kingdom and suggests an association of the Kampili history with that of Vijayanagara Empire that followed it.
 The style of temples on the Hemakuta hill suggest it may have been a study centre for experimenting with different types of Hindu temples.
 The styles present include those of the Chalukya period, the Rashtrakuta period and later periods.
 It may also have been the template for the original Virupaksha temple, which was later greatly expanded with gopuram, mandala and other additions.
 A similar monument dedicated to Narasimha, the man-lion avatar of Vishnu, is located east of Hampi; an inscription near it states that it was operating in 1379 CE.